dragonflydb/documentation/docs/cloud/datastores.md

 The minimum configuration consists of *name*, *cloud provider*, *cloud region* and *plan*.

+The following cloud providers are supported:
+- AWS
+- GCP
+- Azure (Private beta, please [schedule a meeting with a product expert](https://calendly.com/d/ymz-yhv-q8f/dragonfly-cloud?month=2024-07) to get access.)

 Note that the *cloud provider* and *region* can not be modified once the data store is created.

 The *plan* specifies the provisioned memory and memory to CPU ratio of the data store.